Generic Name: bumetanide (bue-MET-a-nide)

 - Bumetanide tablets should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using bumetanide tablets while you are pregnant.
-It is not known if bumetanide tablets is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking bumetanide tablets.

 Possible side effects of bumetanide tablets: